 "The concept of Singularity envisages a technology-driven explosion in intelligence... the resulting superhuman intelligence will not be centralized in a single AI system but distributed across all people and artifacts, as connected via the Internet.
-This Global Brain will function to tackle all challenges confronting the “global superorganism”.
-Its capabilities will extend so far beyond our present abilities that they can perhaps best be conveyed as a pragmatic version of the “divine” attributes..." -Francis Heylighen, Global Brain Institute
+This Global Brain will function to tackle all challenges confronting the 'global superorganism.'
+Its capabilities will extend so far beyond our present abilities that they can perhaps best be conveyed as a pragmatic version of the 'divine' attributes..." -Francis Heylighen, The Global Brain Institute

 To see our planet from this grander vantage point astonished space pioneers, and today, through IMAX or VR, prompts us to recontextualize humanity, who and what we are, to raise our cosmic awareness, and how one may individually fit into that big picture.
 Ever since I was a kid, I've had this vision that humanity would play a central role in the destiny of our planet, as the Global Brain, on the co-evolutionary trajectory to become a fully functional planetary superorganism.

-The blue whale and the redwood tree are not the largest living organisms on Earth, the entire planetary biosphere is.
-Decades from now, when looking at our home planet harboring our post-scarcity transcendent civilization, and from our newly acquired Syntellect-inspired perspective, who would even doubt that the Earth has matured into the Global Superorganism?
-Just like once life on Earth complexified from one-celled organisms to multi-celled organisms, we are becoming one Global Superorganism, at first rudimentary like today, but more and more integrated over time, with distinct features like the Global Brain, a neural network of billions of hyperconnected humans, superintelligent machines, and trillions of sensors around the planet.
+The blue whale and the redwood tree are not the largest living organisms on Earth, the entire planetary Biosphere is.
+Decades from now, when looking at our home planet harboring our post-scarcity transcendent civilization, and from our newly acquired Gaia 2.0-inspired perspective, who would even doubt that the Earth has matured into the Global Superorganism?
+Just like once life on Earth complexified from one-celled organisms to multi-cellular organisms, we are becoming one Global Superorganism, at first rudimentary like today, but more and more integrated over time, with distinct features like the Global Brain, a neural network of billions of hyperconnected humans, superintelligent machines, and trillions of sensors around the planet.